Romania President Iohannis Announces NATO Chief Bid - UrduPoint

 Romania President Iohannis Announces NATO Chief Bid

-Romania's President Klaus Iohannis on Tuesday announced his candidacy to succeed Jens Stoltenberg as chief of NATO, vowing a "renewal of perspective" at a crucial time for the alliance
+Romania's President Klaus Iohannis on Tuesday announced his candidacy to succeed Jens Stoltenberg as chief of NATO, vowing -- as a leader of a country bordering the Ukraine war -- to bring "renewal of perspective" at a crucial time for the alliance

-Bucharest, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2024) Romania's President Klaus Iohannis on Tuesday announced his candidacy to succeed Jens Stoltenberg as chief of NATO, vowing a "renewal of perspective" at a crucial time for the alliance.
+Bucharest, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2024) Romania's President Klaus Iohannis on Tuesday announced his candidacy to succeed Jens Stoltenberg as chief of NATO, vowing -- as a leader of a country bordering the Ukraine war -- to bring "renewal of perspective" at a crucial time for the alliance.

 For the past two years, the Western defence alliance has navigated a challenging security environment in the face of Russia's invasion of Ukraine.